-Bronte Barratt is a three-time Australian Olympic athlete who is best known for her dominance in the 200m and 400m freestyle events.
-Bronte has accumulated a remarkable 21 international medals throughout her career, four of which were Olympic medals.
+Three-time Olympic champion Bronte Barratt is known for her dominance in the 200m and 400m freestyle.
+Bronte’s remarkable career is highlighted by 21 international medals throughout her career, four of which were Olympic medals.

-In 2016 Bronte qualified for her 12th Australian Swim team and competed at her third Olympic games in Rio.
-She made the final in the 200m Freestyle and swam a personal best time finishing in 5th place.
-She also formed part of the 4x200m Freestyle relay team who managed to win silver with a young team in an experienced and competitive field.
+In 2016, Bronte qualified for her 12th Australian team and competed at her third Olympic Games in Rio.
+She made the final in the 200m freestyle and swam a personal best time finishing in 5th place.
+She also formed part of the 4x200m freestyle relay team who swam to win the silver medal.